keyboardhit212/Roman-Numerals-Converter/README.md

 To execute the provided **jar** file, you must first download it and once done you can put it in a folder and via terminal you can supply this command:

-**java --module-path . --add-modules com.romannumerals -m com.romannumerals/com.romannumerals.Main**
+**java --module-path . --add-modules com.romannumerals -m com.romannumerals/com.romannumerals.Main** [No spaces]